 11. The Baku eye

 I didn’t go into Baku’s own ferris wheel, because I am afraid of heights.
 I am sure though that the view must be amazing and it is also relatively cheap if you consider the price of other ferris wheels in Europe.

 12. Taking the funicular up to the Flame Towers

 Azerbaijan’s flame towers are visible throughout the city and representative of Azerbaijan’s roots in Zoroastrianism with its fire temples.
 It’s no coincidence that fire was worshipped here.
 With its vast gas and oil reserves fires erupted spontaneously in places where gas seeped from the surface.
 In fact, Azerbaijan in Persian means the protector of fire.

-Even though the flame towers can not be visited, because they are office and residential buildings, I can recommend you to take the funicular up the hill.
+Even though the flame towers can not be visited, I can recommend you to take the funicular up the hill.
 Seeing the flame towers up close is quite impressive.
-Even more interesting is the beautiful view over Baku and the Martyrs Alley.
+Even more interesting is the beautiful view over Baku and the nearby Martyrs Alley.